 You can easily place it on a patio, in a sunroom, or on a balcony.
 If there’s a level floor, you can place it there.

 Interlocking carpet tiles make great gym flooring!
-Maybe you want something you can put together and take apart to do stretching, yoga, and light exercises.
+It’s a great solution if you want something you can put together and take apart to do stretching, yoga, and light exercises.

-You can also install carpet tile in a whole room for a durable gym floor for exercise equipment and light floor routines.
+You can also install it in a whole room for exercise equipment and light floor routines.
 You wouldn’t want to drop a barbell on it, but it’s great for the average exerciser.

 Home Theater Carpet

-If you have a home theater but are missing carpet, you’re missing out.
-We have home theater carpet tiles perfect for soaking up that sweet sweet surround sound.
+If you have a home theater without carpeting, you’re missing out.
+Home theater carpet tiles are perfect for soaking up surround sound and preventing echoes.

-You can even use carpet tiles on your home theater walls to give your sound a boost.
+You can even use them on your home theater walls to give your sound a boost.

-Also, you can replace and damaged tile, with a brand new tile.
+- Interchangeable: You can replace a damaged tile with a brand new tile.
 That’s something you can’t do with traditional broadloom carpet.

-No stress, no strangers, just you and your new floor.
+With carpet tile, there’s no stress, and no hiring a pro.
+It’s just you and your new floor.

-Alright, I think you’re ready to ace the next carpet tile quiz I throw your way.
-If you’re really ready to dive into the world of carpet tile, start shopping.
+Now you’re practically an expert on carpet tile, so what are you going to do with all of this new knowledge?
+If you’re ready to dive into the world of carpet tile, start shopping.
 You’re sure to find carpet for every purpose.